History of the Dominican Republic: Danilo Medina's administration 2012–2020

-Luis Abinader 2020-present
+Luis Abinader 2020–present

 In 2020 Luis Abinader, the presidential candidate for the opposition Modern Revolutionary Party (PRM) won the election and he became the new president, ending the 16-year rule of PLD since 2004.
+In May 2024, President Luis Abinader won a second term in elections.
+Especially his tough attitude towards migration from neighbouring Haiti was popular among voters.